qiyitang71/compiler-bug-impact/README.md

 ./displayResults.sh results/table3.csv
 ```

-### Small example to analyze the impact of EMI bug 26323 on two Debian apps
+### Small example to analyse the impact of EMI bug 26323 on two Debian apps

 1. Go to the example directory
 ```